 Fatty’s crafty, nimble hands were honed at the Foxconn factory in Shenzhen, where he endured incredible hardship and harsh penalties for smoking weed in his bunker.
 He escaped his confines and is now competing on the American circuit, making him Bane, basically.

 The veritable wild card of the group, Oswald’s style truly comes from the gutter.
 Known for his slipshod creations, he’s managed to wow partakers with joints that hit incredibly well despite their poor appearance.

 Hailing from Northern California, Nuglas was raised in an environment with plentiful trees, giving him greater experience with really packing a paper.
 However, will his dazed West Coast state of mind allow him to reach a level of competition put forth by his cutthroat East Coast opponents?

-As stated above, Roy “The Kid” Herbison is an alumnus of Reefer Sutherland’s apprenticeship.
-He's best known for having taken Sutherland’s meticulous style and going rogue with it, crafting dangerously wide cones that push the structure’s integrity to the limit.
+As stated above, Roy “The Kid” Herbison is an alumnus of Reefer Sutherland’s apprenticeship, but is known to have taken Sutherland’s meticulous style and gone rogue with it, crafting dangerously wide cones that push the structure’s integrity to the limit.

 Mr Thompson has judged no less than 4,773 joint competitions in his lifetime, none of which have ever been documented or reported.